The Best Skiing Apps

 Best Overall

 OnTheSnow.
 As the world’s most downloaded ski app, we had to lead off with OnTheSnow.
-OnTheSnow is the worldwide leader for snow reports and ski conditions, with snow reporters around the world that provide 24/7 snow reports of ski resorts.
-In the OnTheSnow app, users can compare snow reports of their favorite ski resorts, view and upload firsthand snow reports and photos, view ski resort webcams and weather forecasts, set powder alerts, book lodging, and more.
+OnTheSnow is the worldwide leader for snow reports and ski conditions, with snow reporters around the world who provide 24/7 snow reports of ski resorts.
+In the OnTheSnow app users can compare snow reports of their favorite ski resorts, view and upload firsthand snow reports and photos, view ski resort webcams and weather forecasts, set powder alerts, book lodging, and more.
 What’s more, our OnTheSnow app is completely free.
-New this year is an enhanced, more accurate weather forecast model, allowing users to view weather forecasts for both the base and summit of a ski area.

 Cost: Free.
 Download: Apple Store, Google Play.